 - Energy charge: $0.05671/kWh (5.671 cents per kilowatt-hour)

 Residential customers who have peak demand of more than 50 kilowatts during the month fall under a different rate structure, which is outlined in the Rate Schedule adopted by the Board of Directors.

-The utility also has special rates in the NWCPUD Rate Schedules (PDF) for customers who have their own generation and have entered into a net metering agreement with the PUD.
+The utility also has special rates in the current NWCPUD Rate Schedules for customers who have their own generation and have entered into a net metering agreement with NWCPUD.
 A net metering facility is an electric generation facility that uses solar, wind, fuel cell, or hydroelectric power to generate the electric power.

-Northern Wasco County PUD’s electric rates are among the lowest in Oregon, the Northwest and the nation.
-Below is a comparison of an average monthly residential bill.
+Northern Wasco County PUD’s electric rates are among the lowest in Oregon, the Northwest, and the nation.
+Below is a comparison of average monthly residential bills.